 We have listed a mere tasting of the sites we intend to visit.
 The joy of our expedition is our luxury of time, with many more possible sites to visit, extended hikes between sites, and exploration on a level very few ever have the opportunity for on glorious South Georgia.

 November 23–26, Monday–Thursday: At sea back to Falklands.

 Sadly, we must bid farewell to magnificent South Georgia as its last islets slip astern.
 Yet even as we leave, the wildlife opportunities are far from over.
 We may find whales and will certainly see many seals in the near-island waters.
 Now familiar seabirds will make fine companions for our travel to the northwest.
 We will pay attention to ocean temperature with interest to see if the polar front has shifted during our stay on South Georgia.
 We can also take this chance to rest a bit after many long days in the field, catch up on reading, photo editing, and sharing memories and images of the unique Antarctic environment.

 November 27, Friday: Stanley, Falkland Islands.

 Depending on the forecast for our crossing back to the Falklands, we are likely to arrive with a bit of time to spare.
 Stanley is well worth exploration and a day in this classic old town, more British than any town left in Britain, will be a soft entry to the culture shock of civilization after such a glorious reprieve in the wilds of South Georgia.

 Transfer to the airport for flights back to Santiago in the afternoon.
-Most travelers will overnight in Stanley for onward flights on the 16th of November.
+Most travelers will overnight in Stanley for onward flights on the November 29.
 If you wish to stay for a time in South America, we can help you with arrangements.